Skip to content

 jai -u

 This destroys private /tmp directories and removes overlay work files.
-Run this when you want a fresh start or before editing overlay change directories.
+Run this when you want a fresh start or before making any modifications to overlay change directories.

 Next steps